hashgraph/hedera-services/docs/design/evm-versioning.md

 versions of the EVM to exist in-memory.
 (Done via `@IntoMap` bindings for the EVM and injected as `Map&lt;String, Provider&lt;EVM>>`).

-Finally, the required differences will be populated into separate sub-modules, using a version appropriate dagger qualifier.
+Finally, the required differences will be populated into separate submodules, using a version appropriate dagger qualifier.

 ## Non-Functional Requirements